jacebenson/cedar/docs/docs/schema-relations.md

 }
 ```

 These relationships can be [implicit](https://www.prisma.io/docs/concepts/components/prisma-schema/relations/many-to-many-relations#implicit-many-to-many-relations) (as this diagram shows) or [explicit](https://www.prisma.io/docs/concepts/components/prisma-schema/relations/many-to-many-relations#explicit-many-to-many-relations) (explained below).
-Redwood's SDL generator (which is also used by the scaffold generator) only supports an **explicit** many-to-many relationship when generating with the `--crud` flag.
+Cedar's SDL generator (which is also used by the scaffold generator) only supports an **explicit** many-to-many relationship when generating with the `--crud` flag.
 What's up with that?

 ## CRUD Requires an `@id`